msdauris/aws-bootcamp/session2.md

 **Result:** Public URL: `http://your-bucket-name.s3-website-region.amazonaws.com`

-**⚠️ Important:** Bucket must be public for website hosting to work
+**⚠️ Important:** Bucket must be public for website hosting to work & make sure to copy when prompted!

 ---